 I look forward to hearing from you!

 P.S.
 Are you looking for intimacy coaching and you don’t have a therapist?
-I invite you to fill out the contact form.
-I also offer intimacy coaching.
+I invite you to schedule an exploration call where we can explore your options.

 What is Surrogate Partner Therapy?

-A surrogate partner, also commonly called a sex surrogate, is a trained professional who works with clients in sex therapy as part of a three-way team in conjunction with an accredited or licensed therapist.
+A surrogate partner, sometimes called a sex surrogate, is a trained professional who works with clients in therapy as part of a three-way team in conjunction with an accredited or licensed therapist or clinician.
 The surrogate is a nurturing partner to the client, helping them build skills in the areas of physical and emotional intimacy achieved through experiences involving communication, relaxation, sensual and sexual touching, and social skills training.

 Sessions with the therapist are interwoven with the surrogate/client sessions, and “an open, honest, consistent communication among all participants is a fundamental ingredient of successful surrogate partner therapy” as stated by IPSA, the International Professional Surrogates Association.
 The surrogate and therapist collaborate jointly to move the client forward effectively toward reaching their personal goals.